Jil Sander (company): Change Capital, 2006–2009

 In 2006, Luc Vandevelde's London-based private equity firm Change Capital Partners LLP bought the company from Prada for an undisclosed sum thought to be about £68 million.
 It also gave equity in the company to Simons, along with two top managers.

 At that point, the Telegraph reported that the company was in better shape financially.
 Prada CEO Patrizio Bertelli said: "As we focus on the development of the Prada and Miu Miu brands, I am certain that Change Capital Partners will be able to provide the necessary investment to further grow the Jil Sander business."
 Raf Simons remained creative director at Jil Sander.
 Under Change Capital ownership, the company moved from negative ebitda of €12.9 million in 2005 to positive ebitda of €6.1 million in 2007.

 In July 2008, Jil Sander finalized its squeeze-out, initially set in motion in 2006, and fully delisted a remaining two percent stake from the Frankfurt Stock Exchange.

 Onward Holdings, 2008–2021

 In September 2008, Onward Holdings Co.
 Ltd., a Japanese multi-brand fashion conglomerate, and its European subsidiary GIBO' CO.
 S.p.A. acquired unlisted Violine S.à r.l., a Luxembourg-based holding firm that had the Jil Sander brand under its wing, for 167 million euros (US$244 million).

 In 2019, Jil Sander collaborated with Mackintosh on a series of functional outerwear pieces and accessories.

 OTB Group, 2021–present

 In March 2021, OTB Group acquired 100 percent of the Jil Sander brand.

 In 2022, Jil Sander launched Indulgence, a new line of apparel and accessories characterized by high-end fabrics, plush textures and buttery colors.

 In early 2025, Luke and Lucy Meier departed from the brand.
 Simone Bellotti, formerly creative director of Swiss brand Bally, was appointed as their successor.

-Under Creative Director Simone Bellotti in 2025, Jil Sander launched a limited-edition vinyl EP featuring Bochum Welt (Gianluigi Di Costanzo) to accompany the brand’s Milan debut campaign.